Naples Stripped Bare: The Beautiful Chaos of Italy's Most Misunderstood City

 Let's get this out of the way.
 Yes, Naples has the best pizza in the world.
 This isn't opinion.
 This is the city that invented pizza.
 The margherita was created here in 1889, allegedly for Queen Margherita of Savoy, at Pizzeria Brandi.
 The marinara predates it by a century.

 L'Antica Pizzeria da Michele (Via Cesare Sersale 1) has been open since 1870 and serves exactly two pizzas: marinara (€5) and margherita (€6).
 That's it.
 No menu.
 No appetizers.
 No dessert.
 The line starts forming at 11AM.
-I went at 2:30PM on a Tuesday and waited 20 minutes.
+Arrive at 2:30PM on a weekday and the wait runs around 20 minutes.
 Cash only.

-The pizza arrived charred on the bottom, molten in the center, with tomato sauce that tasted like someone had crushed San Marzano tomatoes thirty seconds ago.
-Because they had.
-The mozzarella — fior di latte, not buffalo here — pooled in the center.
+The pizza arrives charred on the bottom, molten in the center, with tomato sauce that tastes like someone crushed San Marzano tomatoes thirty seconds ago.
+Because they did.
+The mozzarella — fior di latte, not buffalo here — pools in the center.
 You fold it.
 You eat it with your hands.
 You try not to make embarrassing sounds.

-Naples is a city where pizza costs €4-7 and is better than anything you'll eat in New York, Rome, or anywhere else.
+Naples is a city where pizza costs €4-7 and outclasses anything you'll eat in New York, Rome, or anywhere else.
 The economics of this are baffling and wonderful.

 Walking Spaccanapoli